Using QR codes in your manufacturing facility

 - service history, maintenance schedules, service manuals;

 - operation manuals, Safe Operating Procedures, instructional video;

 - supplier websites for ordering replacement parts / consumables.

 So how do they work?

-The QR Code is a two-dimensional matrix barcode, made up of black and white squares arranged in a square grid.
+The QR Code is like a barcode, but two-dimensional.
+It's made up of black and white squares arranged in a square grid.
 Information is encoded inside the grid and can be read by computers.